Dr. Natalia Reich-Stiebert

 • B.A. in Psychology and Romance Philology at the Technical University of Dortmund and the Ruhr-University of Bochum (2011)

-• Acceptance of e-assessment/ learning analytics
+• Acceptance of learning analytics

 • Diversity and computer-supported collaborative learning